OlgaKhinevich/loto_app/README.md

 Technologies were used to develop the interface:
 - Vue.js (Vue CLI)
 - Tailwind CSS
-API requests are made using fetch
+API requests were made using fetch